 Deb serves on the boards of Vermont Rail Action Network, Vermont Transportation Efficiency Network and is past board chair of Community Resilience Organizations.

 It took just one bike trip in The Netherlands for Stu to realize the benefits of having a safe and secure place to leave your bike when using it for active transportation.
-Along with Phil Hammerslough, Stu established the Valet Bicycle Parking operation in Burlington under the umbrella of Local Motion.
+Along with Phil Hammerslough, Stu developed and established the Valet Bicycle Parking operation in Burlington under the umbrella of Local Motion.
 He is presently the Coordinator for the program.

 Stu served as an early board member of Local Motion as well as a member of the Burlington Walk/Bike Council Steering Committee.